alepintaudi/music-generation/README.md

 What we could do to improve our latest model (4th Experiment):

+- Stop using numerical methods to evaluate our Network's performance:
+We should start sending online Surveys of the Musical qualities of our output results.
+This way we could measure if it is very far or close from passing the Turing test, on which Datasets does our model perform better, etc.
-- Train with more and better Datasets
+- Train with more and better Datasets:
+The difficulty of this task depends heavily on the type and amount of training data.
+We should better explore how does our model perform with easier tasks (for example, training with hundreds of monophonic flute midi files).
+We should also train with bigger Datasets and different kinds of classical/modern composers.
-- Improve Network Structure, Size, Training Hardware, More epochs (training time), etc.
+- Improve Network Architecture and complexity of the Model, Training Hardware, Review the results of a higher number of epochs for training (for example 200, 500, etc.)

-Other ways to expand our work:
+Other more ambitious paths to expand our work:

-- Add Attention
+- Add Attention to our current Model
-- Transformer Models
+- Explore Transformer Models and develop one
 - Explore the possibility of doing other tasks such as Musical Style transfer (Pokemon songs in the style of Bach, etc.) ...
+- Explore the possibility of creating a model capable of generating music for several instruments at the same time.

 # Bibliography and Related Works